nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 * Scripts run in lexical filename order (`10-...` before `20-...`); a numeric prefix controls ordering when more than one script is mounted.
 * Only regular, executable files run.
-Non-executable files and subdirectories are skipped, with a log line naming each skipped file.
+Symlinks to regular files count, which is how Kubernetes delivers every file of a ConfigMap or Secret mount.
+A file that is not executable is skipped with a log line naming it;
+  subdirectories and symlinks without a target are skipped silently.
-* A script that exits non-zero fails the boot: the entrypoint logs the failing script and its exit status and the container does not start supervisord.
-Fix the script, then restart the container with `RECONFIG_REQUIRED=true` to retry (a plain restart does not re-run hooks, see below).
+* A script that exits non-zero fails the boot: the entrypoint logs the failing script and its exit status and the container stops without starting supervisord.
+Such a boot is not recorded as provisioned, so the hooks stay pending — fix the script and start the container again (`docker start`), and the entrypoint reconfigures the packages and runs the hooks again from the beginning.
-* Hooks do not run again on a later restart of the same container: they share the reconfiguration marker that guards the image's own seeding, `/.xroad-reconfigured`.
-Set `RECONFIG_REQUIRED=true` to force a rerun, for example after fixing a failed hook.
+* After a boot that completed, hooks do not run again on a later restart of the same container: they share the reconfiguration marker that guards the image's own seeding, `/.xroad-reconfigured`, which is written only once every hook has succeeded.
+To run them again, recreate the container with `-e RECONFIG_REQUIRED=true` — `docker restart` cannot add an environment variable to an existing container.
 * Nothing is mounted into `/etc/xroad/entrypoint.d/` by default, so a container with no hook volume behaves exactly as one without this feature.